Trump administration calls Poliquin’s Iran bill ‘unconstitutional’

 Boyd’s letter, disclosed by BuzzFeed News, said that if Congress were to enact the bill, Trump would withhold information “where necessary” despite the requirement cited in the measure.

-The unclassified parts of the report sought by Poliquin are supposed to be put online in English, Farsi, Arabic and Azeri to ensure that people in and near Iran might be able to access the information provided.
-Opponents charge that Poliquin’s bill is meant to undermine the nuclear treaty that experts say has successfully delayed Iran’s ambition to become a nuclear power.
+The unclassified parts of the report sought by Poliquin are supposed to be put online in English, Farsi, Arabic and Azeri to ensure that people in and near Iran might have access to the information provided.
+Opponents charge that Poliquin’s bill is meant to undermine the nuclear treaty that experts say has delayed successfully Iran’s ambition to become a nuclear power.